lylpask/lylpask.github.io/README.md

     * Professionally, we have hosted recruiting events for firms including Bloomberg LP, Deloitte, and Marshall Wace just for Applied Math students.

+* Recreational Running
+    * I ran the [Pelham Half Marathon](https://www.athlinks.com/event/158881/results/Event/824001/Course/1453610/Bib/1670) in November 2018.
+My goal is to race a full marathon by the end of 2020.

 My resume as a [PDF](https://raw.githubusercontent.com/lylpask/About-Myself/master/Resume_Fall_2018/Paskowitz_Resume__Fall_2018_.pdf).